stakahama/aprl-ssp/README.md

 Patterns specified in GROUPFILE can be derived from a combination of SMARTS patterns using set operations.
 For instance, `ester_all` is defined as `"[CX3,CX3H1](=O)[OX2H0][#6]"`. `nitroester` is defined as `"[#6][OX2H0][CX3,CX3H1](=O)[C;$(C[N+](=O)[O-]),$(CC[N+](=O)[O-]),$(CCC[N+](=O)[O-]),$(CCCC[N+](=O)[O-]),$(CCCCC[N+](=O)[O-])]"`. `ester` can be defined as `{ester_all}-{nitroester}`.
 When present, such custom patterns are computed after all the SMARTS patterns have been matched and counted.
 Additionally, functions can be provided by the user.
 In current implementation, functions would presumably use OpenBabel methods.

-### Permissible values:
+### Permissible entries:

 * SMARTS pattern.
 * Bracketed expression.
 E.g., `{ester_all}-{nitroester}`.
 * Quoted expression.
 Substituted patterns in `'{}` are not evaluated before passing to function.
-E.g., `count_nitrophenol(mol,'{phenol},'{ester})`.
+E.g., `count_nitrophenol(molecule,'{phenol},'{ester})`.
-* Other expression using `eval` keyword.
-E.g., `eval 0`, `eval count_aromatic_rings(mol)`.
+* Keyword `eval` denotes another type of python expression, but can also be used to preface expressions containing brackets (redundant).
+E.g., `eval 0`, `eval count_aromatic_rings(molecule)`.

-Note that 'mol' is a variable that stands for the open babel molecule object on which a function should be applied (next section).
+* Keyword `molecule` denotes the pybel Molecule class instance (useful for passing to user-defined functions).
+E.g., `eval count_aromatic_rings(molecule)`.

 If only SMARTS patterns are used, the same pattern file can be provided to "substructure\_search.py" and "substructure\_search\_fulltable.py".
-When additional expressions are supplied, they must be changed such that arithmetic operations are used for "substructure\_search.py" and set operations for "substructure\_search\_fulltable.py".
+When additional expressions are supplied, they must be changed such that arithmetic operations are used for matched entries in "substructure\_search.py" and set operations for "substructure\_search\_fulltable.py".

 ### User-supplied functions

 User can define functions to be called for evaluation.
 These functions should be contained in a file called "userfn.py."
-These functions will generally accept as its first argument the OpenBabel molecule object upon which operations are to be performed.
-In the pattern file, the argument to the function should be provided as `mol` (lowercase) as this is the object whose value will be evaluated.
+These functions will generally accept as its first argument the pybel Molecule object upon which operations are to be performed.
+In the pattern file, the argument to the function should be provided as `molecule` (lowercase) as this is the object whose value will be evaluated.